TheThinkingHome/Automations/blueprints/automation/sensor_watchdog.md

 ## A Small Note on the Three Detection Modes

-The cost of catching a frozen device is event traffic.
-Home Assistant fires a `state_reported` event every single time any device sends a report, whether or not the value changed.
-In responsive mode, this blueprint's freshness detector wakes up for every one of those events system-wide and template-filters them down to the monitored entities.
-On a busy Home Assistant with hundreds of devices reporting every few seconds, that is a lot of trigger evaluations to ignore.
+Minimal mode is the default.
+The freshness detector is off, so the blueprint only fires recovery when an entity transitions to `unavailable` or `unknown`, when the optional scheduled cycle fires, or when the post-restart branch detects an already-failed entity at HA start.
+No timer helper is needed and no `state_reported` traffic flows through the automation at all.
+The cost is that a silent freeze (a sensor reporting the same value forever while still appearing online) goes undetected until the next scheduled cycle.
+For most devices on most installs, this is enough.

-Lighter mode skips the `state_reported` event entirely and only listens for state *changes* on the monitored entities.
-The trigger is filtered at the trigger level by Home Assistant's normal entity_id matching, so the automation only wakes when one of the monitored entities actually changes value.
+Lighter mode adds a freshness detector that fires on actual state *changes* on the monitored entities.
+The trigger filters at Home Assistant's entity-id level, so the automation only wakes for changes on the entities you are watching, never for anything else on the bus.
 This is the right mode for devices whose values move around enough that a quiet hour reliably means "device is broken."
 A presence sensor in an active room qualifies; an outdoor temperature sensor that holds the same value for ten minutes at a time does not.
+Lighter mode requires a timer helper (see Step 2).

-Minimal mode is for the case where you do not need freshness detection at all.
-The device either drops offline (which the always-on unavailable detector catches) or wedges silently (which the optional scheduled cycle catches once a day at a quiet hour).
-No timer helper needed, no `state_reported` fan-out, no false positives from quiet rooms.
-The cost is that a silent freeze goes undetected until the scheduled cycle fires, which can be up to 24 hours.
+Responsive mode is the heaviest of the three.
+It wakes the freshness detector on every `state_reported` event from a monitored entity, including same-value heartbeats.
+The trigger filters at the event bus via `event_data: entity_id`, so chatty entities elsewhere in your installation do not consume queue slots on this automation.
+The reason to choose responsive over lighter is the rare case of a device that keeps sending heartbeats forever with frozen values: lighter cannot tell that apart from healthy quiet, responsive can.
+Responsive mode also requires a timer helper.

-If you do not know which mode fits, start with lighter.
-It is light enough to run on every device you have, and it catches the vast majority of freeze cases since most flaky devices either drop offline or stop reporting changes well before they stop sending reports entirely.
+If you are not sure which mode fits, start with minimal.
+Upgrade to lighter if you have devices that go silent without going `unavailable` (a real freeze).
+Upgrade to responsive only for devices that keep heartbeating with stuck values, which is a narrow case.

 ## A Small Note on the Active Window